w3hhh-m/wb-tech/README.md

 Brief description of results:
 - **L0**: 5/5 points.
 Overall a very good solution (some comments in l0 README)
+- **L1**: ~4.7/5 points.
+The solutions and tests are good, but in some places, important comments were missing.

 ## Exams